 Time Warner Cable, for example, offers an app to watch TV channels based on subscriptions, but it limits customers to home-use only.
 Beyond that, it offers no on-demand option so customers may view live shows.
 Worse, the number channels is limited because many networks have their own apps.

-Basically, the Hulus and Netflixes of the world are grabbing market share from cable because cable television clings to an outdated model.
+Basically, the Hulus and Netflixes of the world are grabbing market share from cable TV companies because cable television clings to an outdated model.

-If the established cabled providers don’t innovate, they will fail.
+If the established cable TV companies don’t innovate, they will fail.
 The upside?
 We’ll finally be able to cut that cable television cord.

 TV ads Tom Dougherty, CEO - Stealing Share 17 September 2018 TV ads using the same exact song Watching TV over the weekend (while ignoring Florence), the following two TV ads played back to back.
 Notice the similarities?
 (Hint: Turn up your volume.) ...